 A healthy sexual relationship can be an important part of someone's life.
 When things go wrong, whether or not we have diabetes, many of us find it hard to accept that there might be a problem.
 It’s important to know support available.

 - While most people with diabetes, both male and female, are able to lead completely normal sex lives, diabetes may contribute to sexual problems for some people

 - The most common problem is erectile dysfunction in men (also known as impotence) which results in the inability to get or keep an erection long enough for intercourse.
 Ejaculation may or may not be affected.
 Fertility remains normal

 Most men have an occasional problem with erectile dysfunction at some time in their life.
-This can be caused by many factors like being tired, stressed, and depressed or drinking too much alcohol.
-Some medications may also cause erectile dysfunction, such medications for high blood pressure, depression or stomach ulcers.
+This can be caused by many factors including being tired, stressed, and depressed or drinking too much alcohol.
+Some medications may also cause erectile dysfunction.
+This can include medications taken for high blood pressure, depression or stomach ulcers.
 It’s important to always tell your doctor about any medications you may be taking for other conditions.

 Reduced blood flow and nerve damage to the penis are generally the underlying reasons for erectile dysfunction for men with diabetes.
 Often men with diabetes who have the condition also have other complications related to nerve damage or blood circulation problems, such as high blood pressure, high cholesterol or heart disease.

 Erectile dysfunction can be treated in a number of ways including:

 - Prostaglandin injection into the side of the penis (e.g. Caverject)

 While tablets are easy to take, they may not work for everyone.
 So discuss all the options with your doctor to decide what’s best for you.

 Resources: Diabetes Australia in conjunction with Eli Lilly and Impotence Australia have released a publication to help you understand the impact of diabetes on erectile dysfunction. - Treat ED: Diabetes Edition